+My Grandmother was famous for her soups.
 Sadly her soup making days are behind her, but the memories of her soups linger.

-Any time my cousins and I were sick when we were little she'd make up a batch of soup, my favourite being minestrone, and promised it would make us feel better.
+Any time my cousins and I were sick when we were little she'd make up a batch of soup, my favorite being minestrone, and promised it would make us feel better.
 And it did.
 It always worked.